 Spend nine unforgettable days discovering the best of Portugal, beginning with four vibrant nights in Lisbon.
 Portugal's sun-drenched capital welcomes you with colorful tiled façades, sweeping hilltop views, and the soulful sounds of Portuguese music drifting through the narrow lanes of Alfama, Lisbon's oldest neighborhood.

-Midway through your journey, travel north, stopping in the historic and charming cities of Coimbra and Aveiro, before arriving to the riverside city of Porto for four nights immersed in history, wine, and old-world character.
+Midway through your journey, travel north, stopping in the historic and charming cities of Coimbra and Aveiro, before arriving in the riverside city of Porto for three nights immersed in history, wine, and old-world character.

 Stroll along the colorful Ribeira district, cross the iconic Dom Luís I Bridge, and admire the ceramic tiles of São Bento Station.
 Porto's intimate scale makes it perfect for relaxed exploration, whether you're sampling local cuisine, cruising along the Douro River, or enjoying sunset views from a scenic hilltop.

-One highlight of your stay in Porto is a breathtaking day trip into the Douro Valley, a UNESCO-listed landscape of terraced vineyards and winding river views.
-Visit family-owned vineyards to taste the region’s renowned Port wines and enjoy a leisurely lunch overlooking the valley’s dramatic scenery.
+One highlight of your stay in Porto is a breathtaking day trip to the Douro Valley, a UNESCO World Heritage Site known for its terraced vineyards and winding river views.
+Visit family-owned vineyards to taste the region's renowned Port wines and enjoy a leisurely lunch overlooking the valley's dramatic scenery.

 What's Included?